kofimuad/alx-system_engineering-devops/0x00-shell_basics/README.md

 ## Task 18
 ### Life is a series of commas not periods
 A scripts that lists files and dir in the current working directory separated by a comma, dir end in /, in alphabetical order and the numbers come first >> 103-commas

+## Task 19
+### File type:School
+A magic file school.mgc that can be used with the file command to detect School data types..
+0 offset, string SCHOOL. !:mime School >> school.mgc